slidejoe/what-we-do-in-the-shadows/pages/what-are-web-components.md

 # Joe

 - Web components are a set of web platform APIs that enable the creation of custom, reusable HTML elements.
 - They encapsulate both the structure and behaviour of these elements.
+- 4 main techs:
+  - Custom Elements - a set of JS APIs that allow you to define custom elements and their behavior - what we think of as "web components"
+  - Shadow DOM - used to encapsulate styles and markup - more on this later
+  - HTML templates - `<template>` and `<slot>` elements - write templates that are not directly rendered on the page.
+Reusable
+  - JS Modules - encapsulation of scripts
 -->